Craig Huxley

 His first album, Arrival of a Young Giant, was a trio album by Hundley (piano), Jay Jay Wiggins (bass), and Gary Chase (drums) that was released in 1968.
 Craig Hundley Plays with the Big Boys, from the following year, had a big band added to the trio.
 The 1969 release, Rhapsody in Blue, also featured a big band, and included Ed Thigpen on drums.

 Huxley invented a musical instrument – an aluminum refinement of the blaster beam – in the 1970s.
 His design was patented in 1984.
 The instrument was used in the soundtrack to Star Trek: The Motion Picture, and Huxley played it for the soundtrack to 10 Cloverfield Lane.

+In 1985, Huxley established The Enterprise Studios, a music recording studio in Burbank, California.